 Patrick J. Buchanan is with us, the original insurgent.

-Well, we're gonna have to see.
+Well, we're going to have to see.

 I was watching a number of shows this morning, maybe five points or something like that.